Broadcasting solutions on networked systems of phase oscillators: Kuramoto oscillators on a network of networks

 where $\bar{R}(t) = 1$ means the reduced system is phase synchronized at time $t$, an asynchronous behavior leads to a residual value of $\bar{R}$, and if the reduced system has a phase-locking solution (``twisted state"), then $\bar{R} = 0$.

-By the definition of the broadcast solution and direct calculations, we have the following proposition. \begin{prop} Suppose that $\bar{\bm{\theta}}^{\ast}$ is a solution of the Kuramoto model on $\bar{\bm{A}}$ and $\bm{\theta}^{\ast}$ is the corresponding broadcasting solution of the Kuramoto model on $\bm{A}.$ Then the two systems have the same Kuramoto order parameter for all times: $R(t) = \bar{R}(t), \, t \geq 0.$ \end{prop}
+By the definition of the broadcasted solution and direct calculations, we have the following proposition. \begin{prop} Suppose that $\bar{\bm{\theta}}^{\ast}$ is a solution of the Kuramoto model on $\bar{\bm{A}}$ and $\bm{\theta}^{\ast}$ is the corresponding broadcasted solution of the Kuramoto model on $\bm{A}.$ Then the two systems have the same Kuramoto order parameter for all times: $R(t) = \bar{R}(t), \, t \geq 0.$ \end{prop}